 If you’re working with an eye care company, examples of construction logos will be difficult for them to relate to.
 However, you should show them plenty of examples within the style they are looking for.
 Together, you can identify elements they like and don’t like within this set.
-This will give you clear direction for where to start with your branding concepts.
+This will give you a clear direction for where to start with your branding concepts.

 Dig deeper for constructive feedback

 Often clients have a difficult time expressing why they like or dislike a concept other than attributing it to their gut reaction.
 It’s your job to probe them with smart, direct questions.
-We call this precision questioning.
+We call this precision questioning

 You have to dig deep to get helpful feedback.
 Ask specific questions about your concepts.
 What don’t you like about this font?
 Is it too thick or too thin?
 Would you like to see more colour options?
 Asking deeper questions can also lead you to questions you may not have thought of.